s-20/unnamed/DramaDice.md

 ## Gaining Drama Dice

-At the start of each session, the Drama Dice pool is increased by 2, up to the total number of people in the Game Group.
-Beyond that, there are several ways to add dice to the pool:
+At the start of each session, the Drama Dice pool is reset to the number of players.

-- Any time a character receives a [Perk](Perks.md), they can increase the drama dice pool by 1 instead
+- If you roll no [Effort](Effort.md) on a check, add a die to the Drama Dice pool
-- Any time a PC takes a [Wound](WoundThreshold.md), add a die to the Drama Dice pool
+- Any time a PC takes a [Wound](WoundThreshold.md), add dice to the Drama Pool equal to that PC's current total Wounds.
 - If the pool is below 5, [Synergy](Synergy.md) can restore drama dice
 - Exceptional Role-play, cool actions, or something that advances the story significantly adds one or more dice to the pool